Romain7426/Mouton1-anime/README.md

     - $ echo "pcc -L /usr/lib " > ./CC
     - $ echo "tcc" > ./CC
  - Installation directory — The default installation directory is './destroot'.
 To use your favorite location, please edit the generated [Makefile](https://en.wikipedia.org/wiki/Make_(software)#Makefile), or even edit the generating ['./Makefile-gen.mkf'](Makefile-gen.mkf).
 (Another way is to symbolic-link the wanted destination as './destroot'; or to copy files from './destroot' to the wanted location).
  - No other customization is available.
-(However, you can still edit the file ['./Makefile-gen.mkf'](Makefile-gen.mkf) to customize whatever you like.)
+(However, you can still edit the file ['./Makefile-gen.mkf'](Makefile-gen.mkf) as much as you like.)

 Configuration architecture
  - Configuration is not based on [GNU Autohell](https://en.wikipedia.org/wiki/Autohell).